Policy relating to funding the salaries of investigators

 - Joint Lead Applicant – an additional principal investigator who is recognised with equal status as the Lead Applicant; or

-- Co-Investigator – an individual who provides significant intellectual input to the research and who may be responsible for the day-to-day running of some of the work
+- Co-Investigator – an individual who provides significant intellectual input to the research and who may be responsible for the day-to-day running of some of the work.
+For CRUK, this could include, but is not limited to, postdoctoral researchers and technology specialists providing significant intellectual input to grant writing and design and who are involved in the management of the project.

 Cancer Research UK will not fund Investigator salaries except as per this Policy.

-- one Co-Investigator or other senior researcher as Named Research Staff on a programme grant, again, only for the duration of the grant.
+b) one Co-Investigator (that may include individuals as outlined in 3c above) or other senior researcher as Named Research Staff on a programme grant, again, only for the duration of the grant.
+In these cases, researchers will spend the majority of their time on the proposed research.

 Such requests will be considered on a case-by-case basis and must be clearly linked to supporting the career of the Investigator.
 Applicants should contact the office before including such a request on a grant application.